flink-extended/ai-flow/docs/content/development/create_workflows.md

 properties:
   owner: Bob

-dependencies:
-  jars:
-    - hadoop.jar
-    - flink.jar
 ```

 ### A Full Example

-For more comprehensive understanding, you can follow the [tutorial](../get_started/tutorials_and_examples/tutorial.md) to write a complete workflow step by step.
+For more comprehensive understanding, you can follow the [tutorial](../get_started/tutorial.md) to write a complete workflow step by step.